Little Naches Trail

 Trail To the Thunderegg Bed

-The Little Naches area is located 47 miles northwest of the city of Yakima, deep in the Okanogan-Wenatchee National Forest.
-This destination serves as a magnet for visitors throughout the year, offering a diverse range of recreational activities in a picturesque setting.
+The Little Naches area is about 47 miles northwest of Yakima, in the Okanogan-Wenatchee National Forest.
+It is a popular year-round destination and offers many outdoor activities in a beautiful natural setting.

 Little Naches Thunderegg Rockhounding

 The hills in the Quartz Creek area near the river are especially notable for producing thundereggs filled with blue-gray-white agate, often accompanied by quartz.
-Also, unique Lily pad jasper thundereggs and leaf fossils are found here.
+Unique lily pad jasper thundereggs and leaf fossils are also found here.

-There are a few beds in the areas and each of them produces material with its own characteristics.
-The most notable are bed #1 and bed #2.
+There are a few beds in the area, and each produces material with its own characteristics.
+The most notable are Bed #1 and Bed #2.

 Little Naches - Bed#1